"He pursued his clients' interests vigorously, thoroughly and achieved a stellar result."

 - Justice McIsaac, in Todd Family Holdings Inc. v.
 Gardiner et al. (Ont.
 S.C.J.), commending Robert Choi's conduct of the trial in which the plaintiff won a $2.2 million (USD) judgment plus $960,432.26 (CAD) in full-indemnity costs, after a five-week trial.

-As a partner in our Litigation Group, Robert represents domestic and international clients in areas such as banking, security enforcement, construction, commercial real estate, shareholder, employment and contract disputes, as well as tort litigation including fraud, conspiracy, misrepresentation, negligence and defamation claims.
+As a partner in our Litigation Group, Robert represents domestic and international clients in areas such as banking, security enforcement, construction, commercial real estate, shareholder, employment and contract disputes, as well as estates litigation and tort litigation including fraud, conspiracy, misrepresentation, negligence and defamation claims.

 Clients appreciate Robert's sophisticated, strategic and rational approach to dispute resolution, as well as his ability to develop creative solutions and resolve difficult cases.
 Robert is known for his drive and singular focus on obtaining the best results for his clients.